Ambur Biryani

 Tips & Secrets

-- Using Seeraga Samba rice is the absolute secret to achieving the authentic professional texture of Ambur Biryani.
+- Using Seeraga Samba rice is the absolute secret to achieving the authentic texture of Ambur Biryani.

 - The dried red chili paste provides a unique deep color and earthy heat that powder cannot replicate.